Skip to content

 To get the exit code, run the following command:

-docker inspect your container ID
+docker inspect <your container ID>

-Replace your container ID with the ID of the stopped container.
+Note: Replace your container ID with the ID of the stopped container.

-Note: You can use the Amazon ECS logs collector to collect general operating system logs, Docker logs, and container agent logs for Amazon ECS.
+You can use the Amazon ECS logs collector to collect general operating system logs, Docker logs, and container agent logs for Amazon ECS.

 Verify that the IAM instance profile has the necessary permissions

-If the container agent is still disconnected, verify that the IAM instance profile that's associated with the container instance has the necessary IAM permissions:
+If the container agent is still disconnected, verify that the IAM instance profile associated with the container instance has the necessary IAM permissions:

 1. Use SSH or Session Manager to connect to the instance.